-From the side, the 2011 Sienna looks much sleeker overall, and less boxy in appearance than previously.
+From the side, the current Sienna looks much sleeker overall, and less boxy in appearance than pre-2011 models.
 The track for the sliding rear doors is completely concealed, so the rear doors look like they belong on a sedan or crossover SUV.
 The rear windows are shaped in a tapered trapezoid and inclined inward like a sedan, again contradicting the standard boxy minivan look.

 The rear has been designed with a low, wide bumper and a roof spoiler that hides the rear wiper, for a stronger, cleaner appearance.
 LED tail and stop lamps are used, which illuminate more quickly and consume less power.

 Overall, the exterior looks cleaner and sleeker, and it is.
 Aerodynamic work, including underbody covers to help manage airflow, has reduced the coefficient of drag to 0.306.

 There are quite a few exterior differences from model to model.
 Each has a distinctive grille, ranging from the sporty mesh grille on the Sienna SE to the chrome four-slot arrangement on the Sienna Limited.
 Wheels may be 17, 18, or 19 inches depending on the model and options.
 Sienna XLE, SE, and Limited models have integrated front fog lamps, and Limited has HID headlamps as an option.
 The SE has dark chrome accents around the lights and smoked headlight covers.